CapeArconaTypeFoundry/Cape-Weightor/README.md

 ## What it does

-CAPE Weightor lets you make **selected glyphs bolder or lighter on the fly**, directly in Glyphs.
+CAPE Weightor lets you make selected glyphs bolder or lighter on the fly, directly in Glyphs.
 It uses the OffsetCurve filter under the hood to expand or contract outlines, and gives you live feedback as you adjust the values.

 You get independent control over two axes: